Get a free week after 3 full weeks of care, when you try our services!

 About our Current staff:

-Barbie Bergstrom, Owner/Director - Rainbow Group Teacher
+Barbie Bergstrom, Owner/Director - Pre-K Lead Teacher

 Tenderhearts Preschool has provided a high-quality preschool curriculum and extended daycare for children of Dracut and surrounding towns since 1999.
 We welcome and encourage diversity in our population and program.
 All are welcome, regardless of race, religion, cultural heritage, political beliefs, marital status, sexual orientation, national origin, or differing abilities.
 Tenderhearts Preschool serves and acknowledges all types of families in its programming.
 The preschool is licensed and operates within the requirements of the Department of Early Education and Care (EEC).